nihaljn/3D-Pose-Estimation/docs/index.md

 |:---:|:---:|:---:|
 |nihalj@andrew.cmu.edu|mfaiz@andrew.cmu.edu|titasc@andrew.cmu.edu|

+<em>You can also view the report on our website: https://nihaljn.github.io/3D-Pose-Estimation/</em>

 <!--
 Motivation: Why is it important and relevant?
 Why should we care?
 Prior Work: Briefly mention related works that are relevant to your idea instead of covering all related works.